ElliottZaki/Boris-Bikes-Remastered/README.md

 So that I can control the distribution of bikes,
 I'd like docking stations not to accept more bikes than their capacity.

-nouns: maintainer, bike(s), docking station
+nouns: maintainer, bike(s), docking station, capacity
 verbs: control, not_to, accept

 # Functional diagram - Fourth User story